 The analysis provided in this section is derived from the Transportation Impact Analysis prepared for the Proposed Project by the City of Pasadena's Department of Transportation, available as Appendix A of this report.6 As stated above, the Proposed Project is bound by Fair Oaks Avenue to the west, Orange Grove Boulevard to the south, Wheeler Alley to the east, and an existing senior housing development (Heritage Square North) to the north.
 Fair Oaks Avenue is a north/south City Connector with two through travel lanes in each direction and turn lanes at key intersections.
-It has a speed limit of 30 miles per hour (mph) and is classified as Commercial - Suburban within the Project vicinity in the City's Street Design Guide.
-Time-limited parking signage is found along the Project's street frontage.
+It has a speed limit of 30 miles per hour (mph) and is classified as Commercial - Suburban within the Project's street frontage.
 Primary access to the Project Site would be along Fair Oaks Avenue.
 Wheeler Alley is a 20-foot wide alley with no curb, gutter, or sidewalk.
 Secondary access to the Project Site would be available via Wheeler Alley.
 Orange Grove Boulevard is a City Connector with two lanes in each direction.
 No parking is allowed adjacent to the Project along this street.
 Orange Grove Boulevard has a posted speed limit of 35 mph.
-For this analysis, Orange Grove Boulevard is evaluated as Commercial - Suburban within the Project vicinity.
+For this analysis, Orange Grove Boulevard is evaluated as Commercial - Suburban within the Project along this street.